sandialabs/OpenCSP/doc/source/contributing.rst

         "black-formatter.args": [
             "--line-length", "120",  // Sets line length to 120 characters
-            "-C",  // Do not add magic trailing commas "-S"  // Do not change single quotes to double quotes ]
+            "-C",  // Do not add magic trailing commas "-S"  // Do not change quotes from single to double ]

 2. **Pylint** This plugin highlights code that could be improved.
 The following settings will need to be added to your VS Code settings JSON: